 DENTAL IMPLANTS DENTIST : KANSAS CITY & KEARNEY

-Dr. Schaller and our team work hard to stay on the leading-edge of restorative dentistry.
+Dr. Schaller and our team are dedicated to staying up-to-date on the leading edge of restorative dentistry.
 If you struggle with ill-fitting, uncomfortable dentures or a retainer with false teeth, dental implants can give your smile a second chance.
 Implants are useful in denture stabilization, and they can also be used in conjunction with crowns, bridges, and in single-tooth replacements.
 Advancements in implant technology have made dental implants the preferred method of replacing missing teeth.
 Ask us how implants can restore your smile and improve the overall quality of your life, health, and well-being.

-Dr. Schaller believes it is best to have the same dentist who places your implants also be the one to restore them.
-This is why Dr. Schaller has had training in both phases of implant dentistry, allowing you to receive all of your implant treatment in one office.
+Dr. Schaller believes in a holistic approach to dental implants and believes the same dentist who places your implants should also be the one to restore and maintain them.
+Dr. Schaller has training and experience in both phases of implant dentistry, allowing you to receive all of your implant treatment in one office.

 What is a Dental Implant?

-A dental implant is a small titanium screw that serves as the replacement for the root portion of a missing natural tooth.
-Dental implants can be placed in both the upper and lower jaws.
-Due to the biocompatible properties of titanium, a dental implant fuses with the bone and becomes a solid anchor for the replacement tooth that goes on top.
-Dental implants can be used as solutions for replacing single or multiple missing teeth.
+A dental implant is a small titanium screw that serves as a replacement for the root portion of a missing natural tooth and can be placed in both the upper and lower jaws.
+Due to the biocompatible properties of titanium, a dental implant fuses with the bone and becomes a solid anchor for the replacement tooth that will be placed on top.
+Dental implants can also be used as solutions for replacing single or multiple missing teeth.

 Why Dental Implants?

 There are a number of reasons to consider dental implants.
 Without the root structure of a natural tooth present, the jawbone can shrink.
 This shrinkage can make your face look older than it is.
 Permanent dental implants can be more durable and longer lasting than traditional tooth replacements, and they also look and feel more like natural teeth.
-Most importantly, they function like natural teeth, allowing you to chew, talk, and smile with confidence again.
-Successful and properly maintained implants can even prevent the bone loss that commonly occurs after tooth loss, and healthy implants can last you a lifetime.
+Most importantly, they function like natural teeth, allowing you to chew, talk, and smile with confidence.
+Successful and properly maintained implants can last you a lifetime and prevent the bone loss that commonly occurs after tooth loss.
 Dental implants are an excellent restorative option for:

 - Single Tooth Replacements.
-This procedure is relatively quick and simple, as one tooth is replaced by one single implant.
+This is a relatively quick and simple procedure in which one tooth is replaced by one single implant.

 - Multiple Tooth Replacements.
-In what is known as a “fixed bridge,” implants are permanently placed in the jaw, then connected to a stable bridge (a series of crowns).
+Known as a “fixed bridge,” implants are permanently placed in the jaw, and then connected to a stable bridge (a series of crowns).

 - Full Arch Replacements.
-Some dental healthcare professionals refer to these type of implants as “full mouth restorations.”
+Some dental healthcare professionals refer to full arch replacements as “full mouth restorations.”
 A full arch replacement is a permanent, long-lasting, and functional alternative to removable dentures for people who are missing most or all of their teeth.